Getting and staying fit is a long-term commitment, but that doesn’t mean you can’t kick-start a weight loss plan and shed a few pounds in a pinch.

 Here are 10 sensible tips to help you maximize your efforts and stay on track:

-- Hit snooze when you can.
+- Rack up on shut-eye.
 Getting enough sleep is absolutely key to maintaining a moderate weight.

 - Protein-packed mornings.
 Research has shown that eating protein for breakfast can keep you from getting a case of the hangries later in the day.